On This Page

 Fish is good for your baby.
 Women who eat fish while pregnant and breastfeeding give their babies the omega-3 fatty acids they need for optimal brain, eye and nerve development.

 Fish is brain food.
-A recent study found that mothers who ate more fish during pregnancy had babies with higher IQs and fewer behavioral problems than mothers who ate little or no fish.
+One study found that mothers who ate more fish during pregnancy had babies with higher IQs and fewer behavioral problems than mothers who ate little or no fish.
 [Hibbeln Jr., Davis JM., Steer C., et al. Maternal seafood consumption in pregnancy and neurodevelopmental outcomes in childhood (ALSPAC Study): an observational cohort study.
 Lancet 2007;369:578-85]

 Fish is good for your heart.
 Eating seafood at least once or twice per week, especially those higher in omega-3 fatty acids, reduces risk of death from coronary heart disease by as much as 36 percent.
 [Mozaffarian, D., Rimm, E. Fish Intake, Contaminants, and Human Health: Evaluating the Risks and the Benefits.
 JAMA.
 2006, Oct 18; 295(15):1885-99.
 Review.
 Erratum in: JAMA.
 2007, Feb 14;297(6):590.]